-The Nuclear Industry Association of South Africa has objected to the exclusion of further nuclear power over and above the ones provided by the existing Koeberg nuclear power plant from the government recently released Integrated Resource Plan (IRP).
+The Nuclear Industry Association of South Africa (NIASA) has objected to the exclusion of further nuclear power; over and above the ones provided by the existing Koeberg nuclear power plant from the government recently released Integrated Resource Plan (IRP).

 “A transparent process of determining the appropriate energy mix for South Africa is required.
 We believe it is grossly unfair for the IRP to require extensive additional studies to justify the inclusion of nuclear in the energy mix,” he affirmed.